 5 Steps to Identify your Career Aspirations

 Planning your career might seem like an impossible task if you are currently at the end of your studies.
 Having spent up to two years working hard to finish your degree, you are now faced with an economic crisis and little experience on how to navigate such a situation.

-Together with Psychologist Martina Beermann, Director Career Development and Employer Relations at HHL, we have identified five questions that can guide you as you reassess your career aspirations and learn to take action.
-Our students at HHL are fortunate to work with a Career Service ranked #9 worldwide (Financial Times Masters in Management Ranking 2021) to shape their future.
+Together with Psychologist Martina Beermann, Director of Career Development and Employer Relations at HHL, we have identified five questions that can guide you as you reassess your career aspirations and learn to take action.
+Our students at HHL are fortunate to work with a Career Service ranked #2 Outstanding Career Service in Germany rated by our Alumni (The Economist 2022) to shape their future.

 Who am I and what do I expect from life?
 Where do I want to go?
 What am I capable of?
 How strong do I feel?